brettimus/strawberry-autometrics-demo/README.md

 }
 ```

-Or try the named query
+You can also try the named query `books`, but I wasn't able to instrument this one with autometrics.
+I think we'd need to instrument the resolver itself, absent some modifications to the autometrics library to support `@strawberry.field`:

 ```graphql
 {